-The invention of the 4.7 V8 Dodge engine was a big deal at that time because Chrysler had not launched a V8 engine since the 1960s.
-The engine ruled the 2000s because it re-defined the next generation of trucks and SUVs for drivers.
-Due to its reliability, Chrysler continued the production until April 9, 2013 — the production lasted for 15 years.
+The introduction of the 4.7 V8 Dodge engine was a big deal at the time because Chrysler had not launched a V8 since the 1960s.
+The engine ruled the 2000s because it redefined the next generation of trucks and SUVs for drivers.
+Due to its reliability, Chrysler continued production until April 9, 2013 — a total of 15 years.

 However, as with every other engine, the 4.7 Dodge engine has its strengths and weaknesses.
-If you are planning on buying a vehicle with this engine, read these Dodge 4.7 v8 engine problems before making that buying decision.
+If you are planning to buy a vehicle with this engine, read these Dodge 4.7 V8 engine problems before making your decision.
 You’ll learn the history, cars that use the engine, and the specifications.

 4.7 Dodge engine explained

-Before the invention of the 4.7 V8 Dodge engine was the 4.0L inline six-cylinder engine.
-The 4.0L inline six-cylinder has served many Jeep models for over a decade.
-At that time, the 4.0L inline six-cylinder by Chrysler was making waves in the industry and was loved by many.
-However, Chrysler needed to make some industry advancements, which led to the invention of the 4.7 V8 PowerTech Dodge engine.
+Before the 4.7 V8 Dodge engine, the 4.0L inline six-cylinder engine was the most powerful.
+The 4.0L inline-six-cylinder engine has powered many Jeep models for over a decade.
+At that time, Chrysler’s 4.0L inline six-cylinder was making waves in the industry and was loved by many.
+However, Chrysler needed to make technological advancements, which led to the development of the 4.7 V8 PowerTech Dodge engine.

-The 4.7 Dodge PowerTech is a stunning V8 engine with two valves — one exhaust valve and one intake valve per cylinder.
+The 4.7 Dodge PowerTech is a stunning V8 engine with two valves per cylinder — one exhaust and one intake.
 It is designed with aluminum cylinder heads, a cast-iron block with a 9.09” deck height, and a polymer intake manifold, and the valve cover is molded with magnesium.

 Within the engine lies a cast-iron crankshaft, properly torqued with a single graphite-iron bedplate.
-The connecting rods, attached to the crankshafts, are made of powder-forged metal fracture splits measuring 6.12” in length.
-And a moly-coated skirt pistons to reduce friction to the barest minimum.
+The connecting rods, attached to the crankshafts, are made of powder-forged metal with fracture splits measuring 6.12” in length.
+And a moly-coated skirt piston to reduce friction to the barest minimum.

 The 4.7 Dodge PowerTech engine also features a standard coil-on-plug ignition system, a hybrid cooling fan system, and a multi-port electronic fuel injection system — each injector sprays fuel directly into the head cylinder’s intake port.
 It also has an electronic 2.56” throttle body.

-Three years later — in 2008, the engineers designed new cylinder heads that use two spark plugs per cylinder, which improves the engine power and efficiency.
-They redesigned the crankshaft, connecting rods, and introduced lightweight pistons.
+Three years later, in 2008, the engineers designed new cylinder heads that use two spark plugs per cylinder, which improves the engine power and efficiency.
+They redesigned the crankshaft and connecting rods and introduced lightweight pistons.
 The changes increase the compression ratio.
-Instead of the 9.0:1 in previous versions, the upgrade in 2008 increased it to 9.8:1.
+Instead of the 9.0:1 in previous versions, the 2008 upgrade increased it to 9.8:1.

-While the 235 horsepower and 295 torque on the standard version of the 4.7 Dodge engine is nothing crazy by today’s standard, it’s still a lot of power for most drivers.
+While the 235 horsepower and 295 torque on the standard version of the 4.7 Dodge engine is nothing crazy by today’s standards, it’s still a lot of power for most drivers.

-The 4.7-liter Dodge PowerTech saw its longest run on Dodge RAM 1500.
-While the engine has its pitfalls, it is a reliable engine if properly maintained.
+The 4.7-liter Dodge PowerTech saw its longest run on the Dodge RAM 1500.
+While the engine has its pitfalls, it is reliable when properly maintained.

 What cars use the 4.7 Dodge engine?